 The Bottom Line

-- The "College Profiles" don't fully capture the personality of the schools
+- Well-written descriptions capture the flavor of the featured schools

 - Manageable size with 300+ profiles and 864 pages

 - Good variety of schools - top tier, women's colleges, religious affiliations, and so on

 - Useful indexes by state, price, and professional programs

 - Quick and easy self-assessment for figuring out personal preferences

 - Little data on costs and financial aid